dangieschen/videosdk-ui-toolkit-ios-sample/README.md

 - Virtual background
 - Portrait and landscape support
 - Screen share
+- Cloud Recording (Additional license required)
+- CRC Info and Invite (Additional license required)

+These features are available in both the default and components UI.

 The use of this UI Took Kit is subject to the [Video SDK terms of service](https://explore.zoom.us/en/video-sdk-terms/).
 Copyright 2024 Zoom Video Communications, Inc. All rights reserved.